Esteury Ruiz homers and the A’s beat the Cardinals 6-3 to avoid a sweep

 OAKLAND, Calif.
 (AP) — Esteury Ruiz homered for the second time in three games since being recalled from Triple-A, and the Oakland Athletics beat the St. Louis Cardinals 6-3 on Wednesday to avoid a three-game sweep.

 Ruiz drove in two runs, scored twice and stole a base.
-He has homered twice in six at-bats since his return Monday from Triple-A Las Vegas.
+He has homered twice in seven at-bats since his return Monday from Triple-A Las Vegas.

+“It feels amazing,” Ruiz said through a translator.
+“Coming here, keep hitting the baseball like I was down there (in Triple-A).
+And I feel like this.
+I feel amazing.
+Who doesn’t want to feel like that?
+It feels great.”

 A crowd of 9,551 attended the game, with the three-game series totaling 18,355 fans.
 The A’s, who have announced plans to play in Sacramento from 2025-27 while a new ballpark is built in Las Vegas, have had an average attendance of 6,244 through their first 13 home games.